Dell And VMware Report Impressive Quarterly Results: Material Upside Remains (NYSE:DELL)

 We target a range of values of $89 to $103 per Dell share in 12-18 months, post a spinoff of VMware shares.

-Downside is possibly $60, assuming a VMW spin off fails, or another recession ensues.
+Downside is possibly $60, assuming a VMW spinoff fails, or another recession ensues.

 Summary

-Dell Technologies (DELL) has been a nice name for us over the past year, up 48% and returning 37% just this year to date.
+Dell Technologies (NYSE:DELL) has been a nice name for us over the past year, up 48% and returning 37% just this year to date.
 As we have articulated numerous times, this is a nice sum of the parts story, one we would term complexity arbitrage.
-By this time in 2021, a spin off of VMware (VMW) should unlock material value for Dell shareholders.
+By this time in 2021, a spinoff of VMware (VMW) should unlock material value for Dell shareholders.

-While we aren’t in love with mature, low margin hardware businesses, we are big fans of VMW.
+While we aren’t in love with mature, low-margin hardware businesses, we are big fans of VMW.
 That is, we own Dell primarily in order to gain exposure to VMware, a terrific Compounder likely to grow revenue 8-10% a year over the next few years.
 EPS growth at VMW likely continues in the low double-digit ballpark.

 The VMware spinoff appears on track for September 2021, and given numbers, we thought it made sense to update our valuation.